pedrovgs/Nox/README.md

 ```

-* 2. Provide different configurations based on styleable attributes:
+* 2 - Provide different configurations based on styleable attributes:

 * NoxItem size: ``nox:item_size``
 * NoxItem margin: ``nox:item_margin``
 * NoxItem placeholder: ``nox:item_placeholder``.
 This placeholder will be used if the NoxItem to draw has no a placeholder configured.
-* Apply circular transformation: ``nox:use_circular_transformation``.
+* Use circular transformation: ``nox:use_circular_transformation``.
 Applies a Picasso circular transformation to the resource loaded.
 * Shape used: ``nox:shape``.
 Review [attrs.xml][6] file to know the list of shapes ready to be used in the library.

 **This configuration can be also provided programmatically.
 Take a look to the sample project to find some samples**.

+If you are going to download any resource from internet remember to add the internet permission to your AndroidManifest.

 Add it to your project
 ----------------------